10 Problems on Beacon Hill

 In 2017, shortly after he was inaugurated, Donald Trump initiated a series of draconian and racist immigration policies: attempting to enact a Muslim ban, separating children from their families, and stepping up deportations.

-Progressive activists in Massachusetts came together with one voice to protest at Logan Airport and elsewhere against these policies, and came together behind the Safe Communities Act, a bill which would have prevented the creation of a Muslim registry and limited State Police from supporting Trump’s deportation machine.
+Progressive activists in Massachusetts came together with one voice to protest at Logan Airport and elsewhere against these policies, and united behind the Safe Communities Act — a bill which would have prevented the creation of a Muslim registry and limited State Police from supporting Trump’s deportation machine.

-The Bill got 81 co-sponsors after filing, and when the Committee on Public Safety & Homeland Security held a hearing on the bill, hundreds of people packed the chamber, demanding swift action.
+The Safe Communities Act got 81 co-sponsors after filing, and when the Committee on Public Safety & Homeland Security held a hearing on the bill, hundreds of people packed the chamber, demanding swift action.

-At the end of two years, vulnerable immigrant populations received no protections, and residents who advocated for them got:
+Following the two-year long process, vulnerable immigrant populations received no protections, and the press and public got:

 • No record of who on the committee voted to kill the bill